SpeedyWeather/SpeedyWeather.jl/docs/src/custom_netcdf_output.md

 how to define a new output variable largely following the logic of [Extending SpeedyWeather](@ref).

-## Define a new output variable
+## New output variable

 Say we want to output the [Vertical velocity](@ref).
-In [Sigma coordinates](@ref) on every time step, one has to integrate the divergence vertically to know where the flow is not divergence free, meaning that the horizontally converging or diverging motion is balanced by a vertical velocity.
+In [Sigma coordinates](@ref) on every time step, one has to integrate the divergence vertically to know where the flow is not divergence-free, meaning that the horizontally converging or diverging motion is balanced by a vertical velocity.
 This leads to the variable ``\partial \sigma / \partial t``, which is the equivalent of [Vertical velocity](@ref) in the [Sigma coordinates](@ref).